en de

 Probiotic supplements should treat leaky gut symptoms and not worsen the condition.
 Therefore, it’s important to study the ingredients list before buying a product.
 You don’t want to fuel your body with inactive bacteria strains or preservatives that actually promote leaky gut.

 Consider trying gut health hacks to relieve leaky gut.
-Some of them include drinking more water, eating high-fiber foods, exercising regularly, and avoiding processed foods.
+Some of them include drinking more water, consuming enough fiber, exercising regularly, and avoiding processed foods.
 A study found that regular exercise strengthens your intestinal environment by promoting microflora diversity.

 Remember that probiotics might not work for everyone.
 If you get too many unwanted side effects, consult with a medical professional about finding the right supplements.
 You might need stronger probiotic strains or capsules that are specifically designed to treat leaky gut syndrome.